ip-tools/patzilla/README.rst

 PatZilla is a modular patent information research platform and toolkit with a modern user interface and access to multiple data sources.

-It allows you to conveniently access and use the OPS service from EPO and other professional patent search APIs in its standalone version.
+It provides convenient access to the OPS service from EPO and other professional patent search APIs in its standalone version.
 You can also use its modules as software components for building integrated vendor solutions.